 Bus routes

-If a work site is on a regular bus route and is likely to disrupt bus operations the contractor must ensure the Regional Council and bus route operator(s) are advised of the works at least:
+If a work site is on a regular bus route (including school buses) and is likely to disrupt bus operations the contractor must ensure the Regional Council and bus route operator(s) are advised of the works at least:

 72 hours prior to commencement for minor interruptions or

-10 working days prior to commencement for major interruptions that may require an alternative route or bus stops.
+8 weeks prior to commencement for major interruptions that may require an alternative route or bus stops.

 The contractor must cooperate with making any changes needed to minimise adverse impacts on the bus services.